briandrum/codes.forchagrin.com/_chapters/chapter-1143-signs.md

 eight inches in height on the front and side portions thereof.

-6. _(f)_ **Secondary and Rear Entrances.** In addition to those signs permitted in [Section 1143.06(a)][CF Section 1143.06(a)], buildings or units thereof with a secondary or rear customer entrance shall be permitted an additional wall or window sign six square feet or less in area.
+6. _(f)_ **Secondary and Rear Entrances.** In addition to those signs permitted in [Section 1143.06(a)][CFCO 1143.06(a)], buildings or units thereof with a secondary or rear customer entrance shall be permitted an additional wall or window sign six square feet or less in area.
 Such signs shall be located in proximity to the secondary or rear entrance.